AC-Dap/aspen/design.md

 In the code the lifecycle of a service is as follows:
 1. A `Service` struct is created by parsing the config file.
+2. The services are passed when creating a new router instance.
+This lets resources create handlers using the service ports and volumns.
+  - Note that services are not running yet!
-2. Each service is built; this may or may not do anything, depending on whether the service has been built before.
+3. Each service is built; this may or may not do anything, depending on whether the service has been built before.
-3. Each service is started, which runs the Docker container and maps the ports.
+4. Each service is started, which runs the Docker container and maps the ports.
   - If the service is already running, this does nothing.
-4. The running services are passed when creating a new router instance.
-This lets resources create handlers using the service ports and volumns.
 5. When the router is stopped, all running services are stopped and removed.

 One caveat is that a service may be referenced by an old and new router.
 To avoid stopping anything that is still in use, we keep track of the number of routers that are using a service.
 When a router is stopped, it decrements the count.
 Only once the count reaches zero will the service be stopped and removed.